thibaultlaurens/tech-notes/books/02-site-reliability-engineering.md

 Appart froma a few groups that have their own open source repositories (Android, Chrome), engineers work from a single shared repository (a [monorepo](https://research.google/pubs/pub45424/)).

 ## 3. Embracing risk

+Extreme reliability (100%) comes at a cost: maximizing stability limits how fast new features can be developed and how quickly products can be delivered to users, and dramatically increases their costs.
+Also, users typically don't notice the difference between high reliability vs extreme reliability: if a user is on a smartphone with 99% reliability, they can’t tell the difference between 99.99% and 99.999% reliability.

+### Managing Risk

+Reliability isn’t linear in cost.
+It can easily cost 100x more to get one additional increment of reliability.
+Goal: make systems reliable enough, but not too reliable!
+The costliness has two dimensions:

+- Cost associated with redundant machine/compute resources.
+- Cost of building out features for reliability as opposed to "normal" features.

+### Measuring Service Risk

+Standard practice: identify metrics to represent the property of a system to optimize.
+For most services: **unplanned downtime** (the service availability, measured un number of "nines").

+- **Time based availability = uptime / (uptime + downtime)** (problematic for a globally distributed service.
+What does uptime really mean?).
+- **Aggregate availability = successful request / total requests** (not all requests are equal, but aggregate availability is an ok first order approximation).

+### Risk Tolerance of Services

+- Work with Product Owner to translate business objectives into explicit objectives.
+- Identify risk tolerance of consumer and infrastructure services (target level of availability, types of failures, costs).
+- Ex: consumer serving data from Bigtable need low latency and high reliability when teams using bigtable as a backing store for offline analysis need more throughput than reliability.

+### Motivation for Error Budgets

+An error budget provides a common incentive that allows both product development and SRE to focus on finding the right balance between innovation and reliability.

+## 4. Service Level Objectives

+### Service Level Terminology

+- **Indicators**: (SLI) a carefully defined quantitative measure of some aspect of the level of service that is provided (request latency, error rate, system throughput, availability).
+- **Objectives**: (SLO) a target value or range of values for a service level that is measured by an SLI (SLI <= SLO or lower SLO <= SLI <= upper SLO).
+- **Agreements**: (SLA) an explicit or implicit contract with your users that includes consequences of meeting (or missing) the SLOs they contain.

+### Indicators in Practice

+What do you and your users care about?

+- Too many indicators and its hard to pay attention / too few indicators and you might ignore important behavior.
+- Different classes of services should have different indicators.
+- User-facing: availability, latency, throughput.
+- Storage: latency, availability, durability.
+- Big data: throughput, end-to-end latency.
+- All systems care about correctness.

+Metric aggregation:

+- Use distributions over averages in most cases (ex: to avoid hiding tail latencies).
+- User studies show that people usually prefer slower average with better tail latency.
+- Standardize on common definitions: aggregation intervals, regions, measurements frequency, how data is acquired etc.

+### Objectives in Practice

+Defining Objectives:

+Choosing targets:

+- Don’t pick target based on current performance (current performance may require heroic effort).
+- Keep it simple
+- Avoid absolutes (it's unreasonable to talk about "infinite" scale or "always" available)
+- Have a few SLOs as possible (just enough to provide good coverage)
+- Perfection can wait (can always redefine SLOs over time)
+- SLOs set expectations (keep a safety margin and don't overachieve)

+### Agreements in Practice

+Crafting an SLA requires business and legal teams to pick appropriate consequences and penalties for a breach.
+The SRE role is to help them understand the likelihood and difficulty of meeting the SLOs containedd in the SLA.
+Be conservative in what your advertise to users.